irfanzq/netbox-automation-plugin/netbox_automation_plugin/workflows/netbox_vlan_tagging/TAGGING_WORKFLOW_SUMMARY.md

 ### Method 1: NetBox Data Analysis (Primary - Based on Jinja Template)
 **Use NetBox data to infer interface type (matches Jinja template logic):**

-**⚠️ CRITICAL: Start with cable check - this is the PRIMARY check from the template**
+**CRITICAL: Start with cable check - this is the PRIMARY check from the template**

 1. **First Check: `interface.cable` exists**
    - If `interface.cable` exists → `interface.connected_endpoints[0]` is available